 The Johns Hopkins Surgical Oncology program is an ACGME approved, two-year, post-residency fellowship.
 Two fellows per year are accepted into the program.
 Each fellow is designated to one of two tracks, depending on the interest of the applicant; 1) General/Research and 2) Hepatopancreaticobiliary (HPB).
 Qualified applicants are interviewed, ranked, and accepted through the national match, with applicants able to apply for each track via a distinct match designation.
 The first year for both fellows is composed of core rotations.
-Specifically, the trainee rotates clinically on three gastrointestinal/HPB oncology (16 weeks), colorectal (4 weeks), breast (4 weeks), melanoma/sarcoma (4 weeks), head and neck (4 weeks), thoracic (4 weeks), endocrine surgery (4 weeks), medical oncology (4 weeks), and radiation oncology (4 weeks) services.
+Specifically, the trainee rotates clinically on gastrointestinal / HPB oncology, colorectal, breast, melanoma/sarcoma, endocrine surgery, medical oncology, and radiation oncology services.
 For the General/Research fellow, the second year is designed as an elective year in order to optimally accommodate the specific research interests of the trainee and provide additional clinical experience in specific surgical areas.
+Robotic training is emphasized in HPB and GI surgery.
 The HPB-designated fellow devotes the second year to a clinical focus in this field.
 Both fellows will be offered core training in clinical cancer research and will be expected to participate in, design, and conduct clinical research during their training.
 The didactic educational program offers a variety of weekly conferences for the fellows to attend and participate in during their training.
 The entire program is designed to generate a highly selected group of surgical oncologists who will provide academic leadership for the 21st century.

 This is a multidisciplinary fellowship designed to expose fellows to every specialty involved in the care of breast patients.
 Five months are devoted to breast surgery and seven to medical oncology, radiation oncology, plastic surgery, breast imaging, pathology, genetics, research and other disciplines.
 Fellows learn from world-class faculty.
 The required reading is intensive, providing a comprehensive survey of the most influential clinical trials that guide contemporary practice.